GregMcC5/SI507final/README.md

 When running the scripts, follow the prompts on entering an address or filename.
 Once in the tree, select the numbered options at each level.
 You can enter "Done" or "Back" at any point to navigate back "up" a level in the tree.

+## Instructions

+1. Launch the script from the Command Line with 'python3 final_project.py' or 'python3 offline_final.py'
+2. On the main menu, enter 1 to launch the program.
+You may also enter 2 to learn more, or 3 to exit.
+3. For final_project.py enter an address when prompted.
+Use the follow format:

+        {stree address}, {city}, {state} {ZIP}
+        500 S State St, Ann Arbor, MI 48109

+   OR for offline_final.py, enter the desired filename in the same directory with extension like the following:

+        MichiganTree.json

+4. Once your tree is loaded, view each menu's prompt and select a numbered option for a particular step "down" the tree.
+At any point, enter "done" or "back" to go back "up" the tree.
+Explore as much as you like.
+If choosing to graph or chart any data, a new browser window will open with your graph/chart.

+5. When done, return to the top of your tree (using "back" or "done") and select 0.
+This will end the program.

 ## Repository Inventory